lxgr-linux/pokete/wiki.md

 - Attack points: 20
 - Effect: None

-#### Storm gust
+#### Storm Gale
-Casts a strong and fast storm gust full of rain and hail that hits the enemy at it's weakest spots and makes it wanting to die.
+Casts a vicious and violent storm full of rain and hail, hitting the enemy in its weakest spots and makes it want to die.

 - Type: [Flying](#types)
 - Minimum Level: 0